HOW TO HELP A FRIEND AFTER SERIOUS INJURY ACCIDENT

 Also not helpful, after they’ve chosen a doctor or a course of treatment — saying that there is a much better way.
 “Someone who says, ‘Why would you go there?
 You must go to my doctor, in fact I’ve called and made an appointment for you,’ doesn’t work.
 If your friend calls after a diagnosis and says, ‘I’m clueless, can you please give me the name of your doctor?’ that’s a very different story.”

 Don’t be like, “Oh, my [mom, sister, aunt, etc.] died in a car accident”

 It’s truly the opposite of comforting to hear, while grappling with the shock of the situation, about someone you knew who was killed by in a similar situation.

 Examples of well-meaning but often maddeningly meaningless clichés: “Everything happens for a reason,” “God never gives us more than we can handle,” “Just be glad it isn’t worse,” “What doesn’t kill you makes you stronger.”
-Also unnerving to some women is being told, “You’ll be OK” or “You’re not going to die,” because how can anyone know?
+Also unnerving to some people is being told, “You’ll be OK” or “You’re not going to die,” because how can anyone know?
 Some survivors have specific vitriol for any “warrior” or “battle” talk, like, “‘You’re so strong!
 You can fight it!’